sporniket/electronic-package-descriptor/README.md

 ### Release notes

+#### v0.0.5

+* Resolves #26 : Supplemental pins layouts : DIM, SIM
+* Resolves #27 : Groups with bus pattern MUST have only 'bus' in slots

 #### v0.0.4

 * Resolves #24 : [bug][parser] The name of the package should be uppercase and replace some non-alphanumeric characters by '_'